How is Glaucoma Detected?

 On referral to an eye specialist (ophthalmologist) for a glaucoma assessment five tests are usually performed.
 Results of these tests, along with examination and patient history, will form a possible diagnosis and help build a management plan.

-The following is a brief overview of the five most common glaucoma tests.
+The following is a brief overview of the five most common glaucoma tests or watch this video to find out “What does testing entail”

 Tonometry measures the pressure within the eye.
 One of the main risk factors for glaucoma is high eye pressure and the best known treatment for glaucoma is lowering the eye pressure.
 Therefore the accurate measurement of the eye pressure (tonometry) is essential.
 The Goldman Applanation Tonometer is the most accurate way of measuring the eye pressure.
 It involves numbing the eye with eye drops first and then the instrument gently contacts the front of the eye to take the measurement.